Pseudohermaphroditism

-The term contrasts with true hermaphroditism, a condition describing an individual with both female and male reproductive organs.

-Associated conditions include 5-α-reductase deficiency and androgen insensitivity syndrome.
+Pseudohermaphroditism is an outdated term for when an individual's gonads were mismatched with their internal reproductive system and/or external genitalia.
+The term was contrasted with "true hermaphroditism" (now known as ovotesticular syndrome), a condition describing an individual with both female and male reproductive gonadal tissues.
+Associated conditions includes Persistent Müllerian duct syndrome and forms of androgen insensitivity syndrome.

 Mechanism

-Sex is determined by chromosomes during fertilization.
+Sexual development is determined by chromosomes during fertilization.
 In the early stages of human development, a human embryo has the precursors of female (paramesonephric or Müllerian ducts) and male (mesonephric ducts or Wolffian) gonads.
 If a Y chromosome is lacking, or defective as seen in Swyer syndrome, the embryo will reabsorb the mesonephric ducts and proceed with paramesonephric ducts, which give rise to ovaries.
 The Y chromosome contains a sex-determining region called the SRY gene.
 Thus, the developmental plan of the embryo is altered only if this gene is present and functional.

 Mutations affecting the androgen receptor (AR) gene may cause either complete or partial androgen insensitivity syndrome.
 Androgens are a group of hormones which regulate the development and maintenance of male characteristics.
 Between 8 and 12 weeks, human male fetuses become externally distinct as androgens enlarge the phallus and produce a penis with a urethra and scrotum.